Otto-G/docker/README.md

 As Syncthing is only being run as an internal service, I will keep it as a single docker command.
 All of the other services will be built as a docker-compose.yml file.
-This is because they are all interdependant for the user facing functions.
-It also provides a slight degree of seperation from Syncthing and the others.
+This is because they are all interdependent for the user facing functions.
+It also provides a slight degree of separation from Syncthing and the others.